 during the review of the draft within the task group, advising on problems and comments

-during the WG letter ballot, advising the task group and BRC on issues, concerns, and comment resolution affecting the draft
+during the WG letter ballot, advising the task group and CSG on issues, concerns, and comment resolution affecting the draft

-during the Sponsor Ballot, advising the task group and BRC on issues, concerns, and comment resolution affecting the draft
+during the Standards Association ballot, advising the task group and CSG on issues, concerns, and comment resolution affecting the draft

 Ideally the TEG should begin reviewing the draft as soon as an initial version is available.
 The earlier issues are identified the easier they are to fix and allow for improvements to schedule by reducing redundant work.
 At a minimum, it is critical that the TEG have the opportunity to review the draft (or a precursor draft) at least four weeks before the task group requests the WG to start a WG letter ballot.
 The TEG will advise the task group of all issues that the TEG has found with the draft, to which the Task Group may agree or disagree.
 For those areas where the Task Group agrees, it should implement those changes before submitting the draft to Letter Ballot.
 Where the Task Groups disagrees, it should prepare a rebuttal package as part of its request to the WG to start Letter Ballot.
 Based on all this, the TEG will announce its recommendation to the WG whether it believes the draft is ready for ballot based on how well it meets the stated objectives, and if not ready what would the minimal changes be required to change the TEG’s recommendation.
 The WG has the final say and may agree or disagree with the recommendation and may instruct the Task Group to do additional work.